How To Write A Children’s Book: Tips From Published Authors

 - As a child, I was obsessed with reading and I’m convinced that there are no good writers who are not good readers.
 Forget the Government nonsense about whether or not to read Dickens.
 Get your kids reading.
 It doesn’t matter if it’s comic books or JK Rowling or War and Peace.
 All that matters is that they learn to love reading.
 Of course, you could always consider Dead Man’s Cove, The One Dollar Horse or my World Book Day short story, The Midnight Picnic!

-Tips from, David Melling, author / illustrator of Hello, Hugless Douglas
+Tips On How To Write For Kids By David Melling, author / illustrator of Hugless Douglas Books

 - People always ask me what the best writing tip I’ve ever been given is. my knee-jerk response to that question is: do a little each day.
 It’s very important.
 Kids often ask me ‘how do you do that?’ when I draw, and it all comes down to a little each day.
 It’s like learning to play a musical instrument or a sport.
 You don’t pick up your tennis racquet one day and be volleying, hitting winning shots the next.
 The more you practice the better you get, and that’s the same with writing and drawing.